-If it hasn't already occurred to us, the rising thermometer is a reminder to consider things we can do to help our cattle manage the heat.
+Just a quick walk outside the door, and we are reminded of Tennessee's heat and humidity this time of year.
+Our discomfort is also a reminder to consider things we can do to help our cattle manage the heat.
 We all know that the higher the humidity, the hotter we feel-regardless of temperature.
 Cattle experience discomfort 20 degrees earlier than we because they cannot sweat effectively and rely on respiration to cool themselves.
 Compounding this is the rumen activity, which in itself generates heat.
+Bottom line is, if we're hot, our cattle are hottest.